hyf0/action-require-assignee-approval/README.md

 - If any assignee has not approved the pull request, the action will fail.
 - If the pull request has no assignee, the action will pass.
   - You could disable this behavior by setting `allow-no-assign` to `false`.
+- If the action isn't triggered by a pull request, the action will pass.

 # Usage